 Overview of Vitamin D

 Vitamin D is a very important nutrient that is responsible for strong bones and teeth.
 Usually, exposure to the sun triggers the production of vitamin D in the body.
 Apart from this, vitamin D can also be obtained from red meat, egg yolks and fatty fish like tuna and mackerel.
-Vitamin D is available in two forms known as vitamin D2 and vitamin D3.
+Vitamin D is available in two forms – vitamin D2 and vitamin D3.
 Low levels of vitamin D3 can have drastic impacts on human health and are abundantly found on the skin of animals.
-Compared to other vitamins, vitamin D3 has a great effect on the bone health, insulin control, low blood pressure, cancer prevention, etc.
+Compared to other vitamins, vitamin D3 has a great impact on bone health, insulin control, low blood pressure, cancer prevention, etc.

 Also Read: Vitamins And Minerals

 In the past, vitamin D deficiency has been linked to a disease called rickets, which is a bone disorder.
 This condition can severely compromise the structural integrity of the bone, eventually leading to fractures.
 Apart from Rickets, vitamin D deficiency also leads to a host of other diseases and disorders such as asthma, other lung diseases and a plethora of cardiovascular diseases.

 - Back Pain.

 - Slow-healing wounds.

 These were a few symptoms of vitamin D deficiency.
 Stay tuned with BYJU’S to learn more in detail about the vitamins, different types of vitamins, their sources and other nutritional deficiency disorders.